ManimCommunity/manim/docs/source/guides/deep_dive.rst

 :mod:`.utils.hashing` module is essentially the entry point to the caching mechanism.

-In the event that the animation has to be rendered, the renderer asks its :class:`.SceneFileWriter` to open a partial movie stream.
-The file writer uses ``libav`` to create a container and video stream, then wraps them in a ``_PartialMovieEncodeJob``.
-Each encoding job owns its container, stream, frame queue, and worker thread.
-During the render loop, rendered raw frames are added to this queue and encoded by the worker.
+In the event that the animation has to be rendered, the renderer gives its :class:`.SceneFileWriter` the current animation index and asks it to start a segment job.
+The writer creates a ``VideoSegmentEncoder`` from the resolved profile and wraps it in a ``_PartialMovieEncodeJob``.
+The synchronous segment encoder owns its container, video stream, sequential presentation timestamps, and target cleanup.
+The job owns only the frame queue and worker thread.
+During the render loop, concrete top-left-origin ``uint8`` RGBA arrays are added to the queue and encoded by the worker.
 With the writing process in place, the renderer then asks the scene to "begin" the animations.

 By default, Manim finishes encoding each partial movie file before rendering the next animation.
 If ``max_inflight_encoders`` is set to a value greater than 1,